lucidrains/e2-tts-pytorch/README.md

 The repository differs from the paper in that it uses a <a href="https://arxiv.org/abs/2107.10342">multistream transformer</a> for text and audio, with conditioning done every transformer block in the E2 manner.

+It also includes an improvisation that was proven out by Manmay, where the text is simply interpolated to the length of the audio for conditioning.
+You can try this by setting `interpolated_text = True` on `E2TTS`

 ## Appreciation

 - <a href="https://github.com/manmay-nakhashi">Manmay</a> for contributing <a href="https://github.com/lucidrains/e2-tts-pytorch/pull/1">working end-to-end training code</a>!